prg318/tmux-urlscan/README.md

 ```
 Default: `urlscan`

-> With this option you can change the command arguments.
+> With this option you can change the arguments.
 ```sh
 set-option -g @urlscan-args '-c -d -r "echo {} | xsel -i -b"'
 ```